About our Sponsorship Scheme

 We receive no government funding and so we are financed by the projects like this that we undertake.

-Until recently, the Tree Council had other sites including a woodland at Muckross Forest in Killarney, Strokestown House in
+Over time, the Tree Council had other woodland sites including those at Muckross Forest, Killarney,

 Visitors are asked to please note that when visiting these forest areas you are entering a